Uppsala University International Scholarship Fund

 International students who are admitted for studies at Master’s level are highly qualified and achieve good results.
 This raises the level of both education and research.
 The students are often very well-motivated and have a good theoretical background.
 They are positive role models for our Swedish students, who are inspired by and learn a lot from their international course mates.

 Ambitious students with an international interest and driving force would enhance Uppsala University’s international position and raise our level of education and research.
+If Master’s students have the opportunity to take extra courses that improve their academic qualifications, some of the most talented students are more likely to stay at Uppsala University as doctoral students.
+This helps give our research a more international dimension.
 After graduating, they become important ambassadors for Sweden and Uppsala University around the world.